aidanmclaughlin/Aidan-Bench/README.md

 3. Attend to context
 4. Follow instructions

-Aidan Bench’s champions closely (but inexactly) match my intuition for the world’s best LLMs.
+Aidan Bench's champions closely (but inexactly) match my intuition for the world's best LLMs.
 Topology uses Aidan Bench to gauge the quality of products like the CLM.

 # Methodology